akasshpm/Sign-In-Page/README.md

 2. **Customize the CSS file:**

-   Update the `styles.css` file to change the appearance of the sign-in page.
+   Update the `main.css` file to change the appearance of the sign-in page.
 You can adjust colors, fonts, layout, and more.

 3. **Test Responsiveness:**